Camisole: Modern usage

-In modern usage, a camisole or cami is a loose-fitting sleeveless undergarment which covers the top part of the body but is shorter than a chemise.
+In modern usage, a camisole or cami is a loose-fitting sleeveless undershirt which covers the top part of the body but is shorter than a chemise.
 A camisole normally extends to the waist but is sometimes cropped to expose the midriff, or extended to cover the entire pelvic region.
 Camisoles are manufactured from light materials, commonly cotton-based, occasionally satin or silk, or stretch fabrics such as lycra, nylon, or spandex.

 A camisole typically has thin "spaghetti straps" and can be worn over a brassiere or without one.
 Since 1989, some camisoles have come with a built-in underwire bra or other support which eliminates the need for a bra among those who prefer not to wear one.
 Starting around the 2000s, camisoles have been known to be used as outerwear.

 A variety of sleeveless body shaping undergarments have been derived from the camisole shape, offering medium control of the bust, waist, or abdomen.
 Such control camisoles are the most casual of shaping garments, covering the torso from above the chest to at or below the waist.
 They look similar to tight-fitting cotton or silk camisoles, but the straps are usually wider, the hems longer, and the stretchy, shiny fabric provides a smoothing touch.